Science of baby sleep

 One of these reflexes is the asymmetric tonic neck reflex, commonly known as the fencing reflex, which causes a baby to turn their head to one side while extending the arm and leg on the same side.

 This reflex encourages them to lift their head and initiate the rolling motion when lying on their back.
-As babies gain strength in their neck and core muscles and improved coordination, the fencing reflex gradually fades, giving way to purposeful movements and greater independence in their motor skills.
+As babies develop neck and core strength, and improved coordination, the fencing reflex gradually fades, giving way to purposeful movements and greater independence in their motor skills.

-On the one hand, it’s a significant milestone you can’t help but encourage; on the other, it also means keeping an extra eye on their safety.
+On the one hand, it’s a significant milestone that your little champion can now roll over you can’t help but encourage; on the other, it also means keeping an extra eye on their safety.

 When your baby starts to roll on their own, it’s a good time to go over your childproofing list again, and ensure that their floor play area has no choking hazards lying around, like tiny toys or small objects.

-• Remove any loose bedding or soft objects from the crib or sleeping space.
-This reduces the risk of suffocation and ensures proper airflow.
+- Remove any loose bedding or soft objects from the crib or sleeping space.
+Ensuring “clear crib” reduces the risk of suffocation and ensures proper airflow.

 What to do if a baby shows no signs of rolling over